AliceO2Group/Monitoring/doc/system-implementation.md

 -	Channel selector: component ables to define to which channel forward the Flume event, depending on an attribute value.

 These two components are related to a specific source and act after that and before the event is added to a channel.
-Flume has some system requirements:

-- Java Runtime Environment (Java 1.8 or later)
-- Memory - Sufficient memory for configurations used by sources, channels or sinks
-- Disk Space - Sufficient disk space for configurations used by channels or sinks
-- Directory Permissions - Read/Write permissions for directories used by agent

 As shown in the Fig 2 the Flume agents receive data from Application and Process Sensors and CollectD and transmit events to InfluxDB, Grafana, Riemann and Apache Spark.
 One of requirements is the capability to manage a large amount of monitoring data as quickly as possible.
 The memory channels have been selected to fulfill this requirement, since throughput is preferred to reliability.
 The Flume components need a custom implementation are: